-- 1. Records that are directly related to one specific student.
-Sometimes schools call this personally identifiable information; and - Records that are kept by an education agency or institution (for example, your school district) or by a party acting for that agency.
+- 1. Records that are directly related to one specific student, sometimes called personally identifiable information by schools - 2.
+Records that are kept by an education agency or institution (for example, your school district) or by a party acting for that agency